-Matthew G. Biel, M.D., M.Sc.
+Matthew Biel, M.D., M.Sc.

-Chief, Section of Child and Adolescent Psychiatry
+Child and Adolescent Psychiatry and

 My research at Georgetown focuses on addressing health disparities affecting the identification and treatment of mental illness and developmental disorders in children and adolescents.
 Our group has focused specifically on the early identification and treatment of autism spectrum disorders in minority youth.
 Additionally, we are working to develop mental health interventions across a range of conditions that can be effectively delivered in the primary care setting.
 Finally, I am working on projects to support children and families facing developmental disorders and coexisting medical and psychiatric conditions.